zeroc00I/bminossi.github.io/_posts/2020-12-28-Bite-Size-Bash-things-to-remember.md

 ---

 #  Command Substitution vs Pipeline
- If you dont undestand the concepts between both
+ If you dont undestand the concepts between both, check out the examples bellow

 ## Pipeline seems like